Making the most of fringe benefits

 More than just a salary

-Although the main rate of employee national insurance contributions (NICs) has been reduced to 8% since 6 January 2024, fringe benefits still have a definite tax advantage when compared to conventional salary.
+Although the main rate of employee national insurance contributions (NICs) is just 8%, fringe benefits still have a definite tax advantage when compared to conventional salary.
 Even if there is not much, if anything, in the way of income tax saving, directors and employees can avoid NICs.
 Certain tax-advantaged fringe benefits will also mean no, or little, NICs for the employer, with these types of benefit particularly suited to a salary sacrifice arrangement.
-However, where other benefits are concerned, the rate of Class 1A NIC payable by the employer is going to increase from 13.8% to 15% from 6 April 2025.
+Such arrangements are now more beneficial than ever with the rates of NICs payable by employers having increased to 15%.

 Private medical and dental cover is by far the most popular taxable benefit, with company cars second.
-The number of directors and employees with company cars has decreased in recent years, but figures for 2022/23 show a marked increase.
-Although the company car benefit can easily be very tax inefficient, HMRC figures show a distinct move towards lower emission vehicles, especially those with zero-emissions.
-Zero and ultra-low emission company cars now account for nearly half of the total.
+The number of directors and employees with company cars has decreased in recent years, but figures for 2022/23 and 2023/24 show a marked increase.
+Although the company car benefit can easily be very tax inefficient, the latest HMRC figures show a major shift towards lower emission vehicles, especially those with zero-emissions.
+Zero and ultra-low emission company cars now account for over 60% of the total.